 As far as having the ability to do engineering, I find that physics students have more rigor and do quite well in an engineering program. – Dr. Ainissa Ramirez (Science Evangelist and Author)

-Most students are under the wrong impression that you can’t come to an institution like Ouachita, study traditional physics or engineering physics and still become a licensed engineer.
+Most students are under the WRONG impression that you can’t come to an institution like Ouachita, study traditional physics or engineering physics and still become a Professionally Licensed Engineer.
 Yet, according to Article 8 of the Arkansas State Requirements for Licensure as a Professional Engineer*:

 To be eligible for licensure as a professional engineer, the applicant shall supply proof of graduation from an EAC of ABET approved, or equivalent†, engineering curriculum of four (4) years or more and with a specific record of an additional four (4) or more years of progressive engineering experience of a grade and character which indicates to the Board that the applicant may be competent to practice and has experienced increased engineering responsibilities.